meet-projects/Y2-Seminar2020-Labs/Day 1, Session 2, MVC Lecture/README.md

 ## Instructions:

 1. Pair up with a partner, and draw the layout of an **MVC Map**!
-    - It can be done using a paper and pen.
+    - It can be done using your boards.

 </br>